clementgallet/libTAS/docs/guides/unity.md

 permalink: /guides/unity/
 ---

-With Unity being one of the most used game engine, and having Linux support, a lot of work has been done to support Unity games in libTAS.
+With Unity being one of the most used game engines, and having Linux support, a lot of work has been done to support Unity games in libTAS.
 Running games in libTAS has been possible for a long time, but movies desynced very easily.